paterit/django-microservice-template/docs/source/technical/install_and_config.rst

 be careful as for now all docker commands will be executed on the docker engine located in your {{ project_name }}-cicd docker-machine.

 Fore remote docker host you can use the `remote.docker.env` file.
-Just remember that ``DOCKER_CERT_PATH`` in this file needs to be valid absolute path to certs on the remote docker host.
+Just remember that ``DOCKER_CERT_PATH`` in this file needs to be valid absolute path to certs on the client machine docker.
+For CI/CD worker ``DOCKER_CERT_PATH`` is overwritten in docker-compose file.

 ::